brentcroft/pi-cam-object-detection-service/README.md

 | ssd_mobilenet_v1_ppn_shared_box_predictor_300x300_coco14_sync_2018_07_03 | 11m | 2.0 | 0.49 |
 | ssd_mobilenet_v2_coco_2018_03_29                                         | 68m | Fails | |
 | ssdlite_mobilenet_v2_coco_2018_05_09                                     | 20m | 2.2 | 0.47 |

-To run the service with another graph:

-1. Create a new directory in **./cam/** named for the graph.
-*  The name of the directory is the "graph signature" and is referenced by the GRAPH property in **./cam/cam.properties**.

-2. Copy the frozen graph and labels file into the folder.
-*  The frozen graph must have the filename **frozen_inference_graph.pb**.
-*  The labels file must have the name **object-detection.pbtxt**.
-*  Determine the number of output categories in the graph.

-3. Modify **./cam/cam.properties** accordingly.
-*  The property GRAPH must refer to the graph directory.
-*  The property GRAPH_NUM_CLASSES must be the number of output categories in the graph.

-4. Restart the service